ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/_example-learning-path/contribute.md

 layout: "learningpathall"
 ---

-## Contribute your changes
+## Commit your changes

+As you are working, use Git to commit your changes.
+Only you can see the changes made to your fork.

+{{% notice Note%}}
+Find a Git tutorial if you need help adding and committing the new files.
+{{% /notice %}}

-Commit your changes to your GitHub fork using git.
-This can be done with a single commit or a series of commits.
+Commits can be done as a single commit or a series of commits.
+You can also periodically push your changes to GitHub using the `git push` command.

+Continue to make modifications to your new Learning Path and save them along the way.

+When you are ready to submit your Learning Path for review, proceed to the next section and submit a pull request.

+## Submit a pull request

 Before submitting a pull request, make sure `hugo` runs without errors on the command line.
 This should be run from the top level directory of the repository.